Configuring Remedy SSO agent

 Application context control

-- The application logout is completed (that is, if the request refers to
+- Agent redirects browser to this URL when it detects that the application logout is completed (that is, if the request refers to ‘logout-urls’).

 - Retrieve configuration details, such as cookie name, cookie domain, and realm-domain mappings.